rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 The _crontab_ is essentially a list where users add their own automated tasks and jobs, and it has many options that can simplify things even further.
 This document will explore some of these.
 It is a good refresher for those with some experience, and new users can add the `cron` system to their toolbox.

-`anacron` is discussed briefly here in reference to the `cron` "dot" directories. `cron` runs by `anacron`, and is helpful for machines that are not up all the time, such as workstations and notebooks.
-The reason for this is that while `cron` runs jobs on a schedule, if the machine is off when job is scheduled, the job does not run.
+Discussed briefly here is `anacron` in reference to the `cron` "dot" directories. `cron` runs by `anacron`, and is helpful for machines that are not up all the time, such as workstations and notebooks.
+The reason for this is that while `cron` runs jobs on a schedule, if the machine is off at the scheduled job time, the job does not run.
 With `anacron` the job will run when the machine is on again, even if the scheduled run was in the past. `anacron` though, uses a more randomized approach to running tasks where the timing is not exact.
 This makes sense for workstations and notebooks, but not for servers.
 This can be a problem for things such as server backups, for instance, needing to run a job at a specific time.
 That is where `cron` provides the best solution for server administrators.
 Still, server administrators and workstation or notebook users can gain something from both approaches.
 You can mix and match based on your needs.
 For more on `anacron` see [anacron - Automating commands](anacron.md).

 ### <a name="starting-easy"></a>Starting easy - the `cron` dot directories

 Built into every Linux system for many versions now, the `cron` "dot" directories help to automate processes quickly.
 These show up as directories that the `cron` system calls based on their naming conventions.
-They are run differently, however, based on the process assigned to call them, `anacron` or `cron`.
-The default behavior is to use `anacron`, but this can be changed by a server, workstation or notebook administrator.
+These run differently, however, based on the process assigned to call them, `anacron` or `cron`.
+The default behavior is to use `anacron`, but this is changeable by a server, workstation or notebook administrator.

 #### <a name="for_servers"></a>For servers